 Secondly, the law enforcement setting also requires special attention.
 This is a context where the stakes are high.
 Given the unique competencies that law enforcement agencies have, the relationship between these agencies and the individuals and communities they serve is often one of power imbalance.
-For that reason, any wrongful or controversial use of Al systems can potentially have a severe impact on human rights, harm society at large, and undermine the law enforcement agencies' work.
+For that reason, any wrongful or controversial use of AI systems can potentially have a severe impact on human rights, harm society at large, and undermine the law enforcement agencies' work.
+In many contexts, the success of law enforcement also depends on community trust.
+The deployment of AI systems which are not transparent or which have tangible negative impact on human rights may undermine broader trust in law enforcement as a whole.